sogeuni/contents/abs/bibliography.md

 Dale Dougherty and Arnold Robbins, _Sed and Awk_, 2nd edition, O'Reilly and Associates, 1997, 1-156592-225-5.

-Unfolding the full power of shell scripting requires at least a passing familiarity with [[Appendix C. A Sed and Awk Micro-Primer#^SEDREF|_sed_ and _awk_]].
+Unfolding the full power of shell scripting requires at least a passing familiarity with [[a-sed-and-awk-micro-primer#^SEDREF|_sed_ and _awk_]].
 This is the classic tutorial.
 It includes an excellent introduction to _Regular Expressions_.
 Recommended.

 *